huangsiyuan924/MEAformer/README.md

 ### Data Preparation

 You can obtain all the nine benchmarks from [Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy) provided in Autoformer.
-All the datasets are well pre-processed and can be used easily.
+All the datasets are well-pre-processed and can be used easily.

 ```
 mkdir dataset